How do I remove a director?

 Dismissal by the board

-The articles may contain a power for the board to dismiss a director.
+The articles may contain the power for the board to dismiss a director.
 Such a power must be exercised in accordance with the director’s duties to the company and not for any ulterior motive.

 Ordinary resolution

 The Companies Act 2006 allows a company to remove a director by passing an ordinary resolution at a meeting.
-Special notice needs to be given and the resolution must be passed at a meeting.
+Special notice needs to be given, and the resolution must be passed at a meeting.
 The company’s articles may impose further requirements for removing a director.

 Do I need a solicitor to remove a director?